Surprising Spots to Check for Skin Cancer

 “If you’re watching something change on your body and you’re wondering if you should see a doctor, the answer is yes,” Dr. Turner says.
 Here's a quick guide:

-- Squamous cell carcinoma may appear as a thick rough or scaly red patch that may crust or bleed; a raised growth, sometimes with a dip in the center; or an open sore that doesn’t heal.
+- Squamous cell carcinoma, on people with lighter skin, may appear as a thick, rough, or scaly reddish patch that may crust or bleed; a raised growth, sometimes with a dip in the center; or an open sore that doesn’t heal.

-- Basal cell carcinoma can appear as a flat, firm, pale or yellow area; an itchy, raised reddish patch: a small, pearly pink or red bump; an open sore that doesn’t heal or a pink growth with raised edges.
+- Basal cell carcinoma, on people with lighter skin, can appear as a flat, firm, pale, or yellow area; an itchy, raised reddish or discolored patch: a small, pearly pink or red bump; an open sore that doesn’t heal, or a pink growth with raised edges.

 Where to Check: Scalp

-Unless you wear a hat 24/7, your head is almost always exposed to the sun, making your scalp a prime target for potential skin cancer.
-Sunscreens designed especially for hair and scalp are available, so use those for protection.
+Unless you wear a hat all the time during the day, your head is almost always exposed to the sun.
+That makes your scalp a potential target for skin cancer.
+Sunscreens designed especially for hair and scalp are available, so try those for protection.
 To check your scalp for changes, use a hand mirror and comb, or ask a friend to help.
 And listen to your hair stylist.

 Where to Check: Eyelids